tesujimath/rktrunner/README.md

 ## rkt-run-slave

 `rkt-run-slave` is another wrapper, which runs within the container.
-It optionally waits for stdio attachment before running the target program, and also optionally changes to the working directory as on the host.
+It optionally changes to the working directory as on the host.